davidamichelson/DIV6700/schedule.md

 *Primary Sources*

 - Ehrman, Bart D., and Zlatko Pleše, eds.
 “26.
 The Discourse upon the Cross.”
 In *Other Gospels: Accounts of Jesus from Outside the New Testament*, 226–30.
 New York: Oxford University Press, 2013. *(VLC)* *NB: This reading is given only one title here but is actually two primary source texts combined.
 The first is “Discourse of the Savior” and the second is “Dance of the Savior” (the "Dance" begins at where you see the mark for “(p.
-24)” of the manuscript).*
+24)” of the manuscript).
+Please discuss each separately in your accessus.*

 *Secondary Sources*